Where is Mt. Everest located?

 - Extraordinary mountain views from EBC and Kalapatthar

 - Sagarmatha National Park

 What is Everest Base Camp Trek Itinerary?

 Day 01: Kathmandu to Lukla Flight and trek to Phakding

 This is the first day of your Everest base camp trek.
 You have a short flight to Lukla.
-You can see the wonderful mountain vistas from the window of aeroplane during flight.
-After coming out of aeroplane, your guide will introduce you to your porter at Lukla airport and your trekking begins.
+You can see the wonderful mountain vistas from the window of the airplane during the flight.
+After coming off an airplane, your guide will introduce you to your porter at Lukla airport and your trekking begins.
 It’s a trek along the downhill.
 Finally, you reach Phakding and spend a night over there.

 Day 02: Phakding to Namche Bazaar

 It’s the second day of your EBC trekking and you have an ascending walk today.
-So, you go throughout the pine forest along the river.
+So, you go through the pine forest along the river.
 Having a glance at Mt.
-Everest for the first time surprises you during trekking towards Namche.
-You can see other awakening mountain views too if the weather favors.
+Everest for the first time surprises you during trekking toward Namche.
+You can see other awakening mountain views too if the weather favors it.
 Dudhkoshi and Bhotekoshi are the two different rivers you are going to cross today.
 They seem very beautiful.
 One more thing is that Bungee jumping in Nepal is held over the Bhotekoshi River in the eastern part of Nepal near the Tibetan border.

 Day 03: Acclimatization day at Namche Bazaar

 AMS (Acute Mountain Sick) is a serious matter.
 So, you need to be acclimatized properly for getting successful EBC trekking and Namche Bazaar is one of the best places in the entire Khumbu region for acclimatization.
 It is a small town, but the largest Sherpa village in the Everest region.
 It is facilitated with everything that is needed to complete a small city.
 You can find Tibetan goods as well over there because Namche is considered as one of the popular trading villages between Nepal and Tibet.